 In M&A arbitrations it is often asserted by the respondent that the underlying financial statements are audited and, therefore, the amounts stated in these financial statements must be correct.
 This is a common misunderstanding.
 Financial statements are generally deemed to provide the stakeholder (e.g., investors or creditors) with a ‘true and fair’ view or a faithful presentation of the relevant financial situation of a company.
 Financial statements are described as showing a ‘true and fair view’ when they are free from material misstatements and faithfully represent the financial performance and position of an entity.
 However, the interpretation of what constitutes a material misstatement of a single balance sheet item in a M&A arbitration might be different from an auditor’s entity perspective.

 For practical reasons, auditors have to rely on a risk-based auditing approach that applies statistical sampling.
 Audits are neither designed nor are they intended to scrutinise each position of the set of financial statements every year.
-Consequently, auditors have defined thresholds with regard to total assets and revenues.
+Consequently, auditors have defined thresholds, for example, with regard to total assets and revenues.
 Up to these thresholds, misstatements in the financial statements are not considered ‘material’.
 This assumes already that other mistakes have not even been identified.
 However, for a one-time M&A dispute the thresholds of the controversial parties might be different to that of an audit.
 This supports our conclusion that a euro-for-euro compensation should be treated with even more caution if based solely on the information of financial statements.

 The fortune and misfortune of purchase price adjustment mechanisms